whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-fall/02-slip-casting/02-05-photogrammetry-render-assignment.md

 ### Blender FAQ

+1. How do I import an OBJ into Blender?
+[Import OBJ into Blender](https://youtu.be/JG1msAX7PFo)
-1. How do I move an object in Blender?
+2. How do I move an object in Blender?
 [Move objects in Blender](../../../../3d-modeling/blender/how-to-move-blender.md)
-2. How do I rotate the object in Blender?
+3. How do I rotate the object in Blender?
 [Rotate objects in Blender](../../../../3d-modeling/blender/rotate-objects-blender.md)
-3. How do I scale the object in Blender?
+4. How do I scale the object in Blender?
 [Scale objects in Blender](../../../../3d-modeling/blender/scale-objects-blender.md)
-4. How do I duplicate the object in Blender?
+5. How do I duplicate the object in Blender?
 [Duplicate objects in Blender](../../../../3d-modeling/blender/display-textures-on-objects-blender.md)
-5. How do I see the textures on the object in Blender?
+6. How do I see the textures on the object in Blender?
 [Display Textures on objects in Blender](../../../../3d-modeling/blender/display-textures-on-objects-blender.md)
-6. How do I move the camera in Blender?
+7. How do I move the camera in Blender?
 [Move Camera Video Guide](https://youtu.be/XLAeTAi-2gI?si=_BcabZNWRrZp9Yrf&t=163)
-7. How do I change the lights in Blender?
+8. How do I change the lights in Blender?
 [Change Lights Video Guide](https://youtu.be/XLAeTAi-2gI&t=197)
-8. How do I render in Blender?
+9. How do I render in Blender?
 [Rendering Basics in Blender](../../../../3d-modeling/blender/rendering-basics-blender.md)
-9. How do I export an `.obj` from Adobe Substance Sampler?
+10. How do I export an `.obj` from Adobe Substance Sampler?
 [Export obj from Substance Sampler](../../../../3d-modeling/export-obj-from-adobe-substance-sampler.md)

 ### Photogrammetry 3D Model Creation